bioforensics/mixder/README.md

 reported as C,C. If it is above the threshold, the SNP genotype will be reported as C,T.

+## Ancestry Prediction

+When first launching the Shiny app, the ancestry prediction tool first appears.
+This tool can be skipped by checking the `Skip Ancestry Prediction Step` box.

+The ancestry prediction tool will first perform mixture deconvolution using the 1000 Genomes Global allele frequency data and perform genotype filtering using the specified settings.
+The user can select whether to use the 94 ancestry SNPs or all autosomal SNPs.

 ## Running mixture deconvolution using EuroForMix

 There are several options/settings to run EFM mixture deconvolution: